SimonGenin/hadron-docs/src/routing.md

 ### Callback with non-primitive response body

-To avoid ambiguity you should always return responseSpec if body is non-primitive one:
+To avoid ambiguity you should always return responseSpec if the body is non-primitive one:

 ```javascript
 const callback = () => {